rush86999/atomic/README.md

 ## Configuration (Environment Variables)

-The Atomic Agent uses environment variables for its configuration and to connect to various third-party services.
+The Atom Agent uses environment variables for its configuration and to connect to various third-party services.

 ### General Agent Configuration
 *   `OPENAI_API_KEY`: Your OpenAI API key (used for embeddings, classification, etc.).